jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

         assert False is not None
         self.assertIsNone(False)

-  the terminal shows a more descriptive `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#AssertionError>`_
+  the terminal shows a more descriptive message for the `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#AssertionError>`_

   .. code-block:: python

     AssertionError: False is not None

-* When I change the statement to use a different :ref:`method<functions>`
+* When I change the statement to use a different assert :ref:`method<functions>`

   .. code-block:: python